whisp1830/large-file-compare/README.md

 ## How It Works

-The application leverages the power of Rust on the backend to achieve high performance and memory efficiency.
+The application leverages the power of Rust on the backend, combined with an external sort-based algorithm, to achieve high performance and memory efficiency.
+This allows it to compare files that are significantly larger than the available system RAM.

-- **Memory-Mapped Files:** Instead of loading entire files into memory, it uses `memmap2` to map files directly into virtual memory.
-This allows the operating system to handle paging and enables processing of files larger than the available RAM.
-- **Parallel Processing:** It utilizes the `rayon` crate to process file lines across multiple CPU cores in parallel, significantly speeding up the hashing process.
-- **Two-Pass Hashing Algorithm:**
-    1.  **Pass 1 (Hashing & Counting):** The application reads both files in parallel.
-For each line, it computes a fast hash using `gxhash` and stores a count of how many times each hash appears.
-It also keeps an index of the first occurrence (offset and line number) of each hash.
-This pass identifies which lines are candidates for being unique without storing the lines themselves.
-    2.  **Pass 2 (Collecting Unique Lines):** After comparing the hash counts, the application identifies the hashes that are unique to each file.
-It then uses the pre-built index to seek directly to the position of those unique lines in the files and reads them to display the final results.
+The core process is broken down into three main stages:

+1.  **Parallel Hashing & External Sorting (Map Phase):**
+    *   The application processes both input files concurrently in separate threads.
+    *   For each file, it uses memory-mapping (`memmap2`) to avoid loading the entire file into RAM.
+    *   The file is processed in parallel chunks using `rayon`.
+For each line, a fast hash is computed using `gxhash`, and a `(hash, original_offset)` pair is created.
+    *   These pairs are sorted using the `extsort` library, which performs an efficient external sort.
+This means it can sort datasets larger than RAM by spilling sorted chunks to temporary files on disk and then merging them.
+    *   This stage results in two temporary files, one for each input file, containing all the line hashes sorted numerically.

+2.  **Merge & Compare (Reduce Phase):**
+    *   The two sorted hash files are read simultaneously, and their hashes are compared line by line.
+    *   By comparing the sorted streams, the application can efficiently identify differences.
+If a hash from one file doesn't have a matching hash in the other, it's unique.
+If a hash appears a different number of times in each file, the surplus is counted as unique.
+    *   This stage produces a list of offsets pointing to the unique lines in the original files.

+3.  **Collect Unique Lines:**
+    *   Using the list of unique offsets generated in the previous step, the application again uses memory-mapping to access the original files.
+    *   It seeks directly to the specific offsets of the unique lines to read their content.
+    *   The line text, its original line number, and its occurrence count are then sent to the frontend for display.

-This approach minimizes memory usage and I/O, making the comparison process extremely fast and scalable.
+This sort-based approach minimizes memory usage by keeping the full file content on disk and only working with lightweight hashes and offsets in memory or in temporary sorted files.
+This makes the comparison process extremely fast and scalable.

 ## Recommended IDE Setup